-Once a work order or direct action is submitted/recorded, it cannot be edited.
-The best way to change the details of a submitted work order or recorded action is delete the action, and re-enter the information.
+Once a work order or direct action is submitted/recorded, it cannot be deleted unless it is the most recent recorded action.
+In some cases, the best way to change the details of a submitted work order or recorded action may be to delete the action, and re-enter the information.

 Deleting a recorded action on a lot can be done if:

 - the action is the most recent action on the involved lots and vessels

 - the action does not have any dependent actions recorded after it

 - Navigate to the Action Details page. (hint: Click on at the far right of the action summary in the History tab of the Lot Details page, or in the Winery Activity Feed.
 Also, from the Work Order details page, click on View action at the top of each task.)

 - Click "Delete Action" in the upper right corner.